By Ed Staskus

 Sami leaned halfway up from her chair.

-“Nobody take your car,” the fireman said.
+“Nobody takes their car,” the fireman said.
 “The ignition could spark the gas.
-If anybody even tries to start their car, you’re going to get arrested.”
+If anybody even tries to start a car, you’re going to get arrested.”

-We all went out into the hallway, everybody from the upstairs offices coming down the emergency stairs, shuffling towards the front door, stopping and waiting our turn to go outside.
-Standing in line, rocking back and forth, Sami took out her hard box pack of cigarettes, her BIC lighter, shook out a Luxury Light 120, flicked the lighter, and lit up.
+They all went into the hallway, everybody from the upstairs offices coming down the emergency stairs, shuffling towards the front door, stopping and waiting their turn to go outside.
+Standing in line, rocking back and forth, Sami pulled out her hard box pack of cigarettes, her BIC lighter, shook out a Luxury Light 120, flicked the lighter, and lit up.

 “Stop!” he yelled.
 “What the hell do you think you’re doing?”

 He pulled the cigarette out from Sami’s lips and crushed it between his gloved fingers.
 “Give me that lighter,” he said.
 Sami gave it to him.
-She wasn’t happy, but she didn’t say anything.
-I thought she going to say something to him, but she gave him the stink eye, instead.
-He didn’t care.
+She was furious, but didn’t say anything.
+Ruta thought she was going to burst, but she gave the fireman the stink eye, instead.

-As we walked past the gas pooling on Chagrin Boulevard where it levels off, splashing down into the storm drains, I realized why we were walking in the opposite direction from everyone else.
+When they got outside everybody was walking up the road, up to the bridge over the highway, away from the gasoline.
+Sami and Simcha turned the other way.
+The office followed them.
+As they walked past the gas pooling on Chagrin Boulevard where it levels off, splashing down into the storm drains, Ruta realized why they were walking in the opposite direction from everybody else.
 Sami and Simcha couldn’t walk far and besides, they had trouble walking uphill.
 They could walk farther if they were going downhill.
-We were also going towards the stretch of fast food restaurants where all the fire trucks and emergency vehicles, their lights flashing, were blocking the road.
+They were also going towards the stretch of fast-food restaurants where all the fire trucks and emergency vehicles, their lights flashing, were blocking the road.

-We stopped at McDonald’s and everybody had burgers and fries.
-Then firemen tramped in and evacuated us.
-We had to move on.
-We stopped at Taco Bell and everybody had tacos.
-The next thing we knew firemen were evacuating us again.
-We stopped at Wendy’s and everybody had a frosty.
+They stopped at Burger King and had burgers and fries.
+Then firemen tramped in and evacuated them.
+They had to move on.
+They stopped at Taco Bell and had chicken tacos.
+The next thing they knew firemen were evacuating them again.
+They stopped at Wendy’s and everybody had a frosty.

-I never pulled my wallet out from the bottom of my purse.
-The gas smelled like more gas than I had ever smelled in my life.
-I didn’t have an appetite.
-The rest of the office had the empty feeling, a hunger that got bigger and bigger.
+The gas smelled like more gasoline than Ruta had ever smelled in her life.
+She didn’t have an appetite, even though she had a frosty.
+Shlomit had one, too.
+The rest of the office had the empty feeling, a hunger that got bigger and bigger, and scarfed it up.

-Sami called her husband from the phone booth outside Wendy’s and he finally came and picked us up in his Dodge Caravan minivan.
-He deposited Sami and Simcha at their house, drove Bruno to his apartment in University Heights, dropped Shlomit off at the synagogue where she was helping with a potluck, and then drove me home to Cleveland Heights.
+Sami called her husband from the phone booth outside Wendy’s and he came and picked them up in his Dodge Caravan three seat family van.
+He deposited Sami and Simcha at home, drove Bruno to his apartment in University Heights, dropped Shlomit off at the synagogue where she was helping with a potluck, and then drove Bernie and Ruta to Cleveland Heights.

-In my driveway he turned in his seat and said, “You’re a very pretty girl, have you ever thought about being in dirty movies?”
+After dropping Bernie off, while parked in front of Ruta’s rented Polish double, the engine running, he turned in his seat and said, “You’re a very pretty girl, have you ever thought about being in dirty pictures?”

-Walking up the sidewalk to my front door, as Sami’s hubby drove away in their family van, I thought, I’m going to have to quit my job soon.
-All those butts burning down to the filter tips in the fingertips of Sami and Simcha can’t be good for me.
+Walking up the sidewalk to her front door, as Sami’s husband drove away, she thought, I’m going to have to quit my job soon.
+Who needs a sex maniac, and all those stinky butts?
+That can’t be good for me.